Editor's note: This article originally posted on the 25th anniversary of the Macintosh.

 In fact, it wouldn’t be until early 1987 that Apple would ship Macs that offered expansion slots or deviated from the all-in-one style of the original (a design still used by today’s iMac line).
 Embedded on the inside of the case of every original Mac are the signatures of each member of the team that helped create it, including Raskin and Jobs.

-Over the past 25 years, the Mac has grown and changed significantly.
+Over the years, the Mac has grown and changed significantly.
 The original model has given way to hundreds of updated models over the years.
 The processor family on which the Mac is based has gone through two major changes.
 Apple has even successfully managed to change the core of the Mac operating system in the release of Mac OS X.

 And yet the Mac remains true to its beginnings, an icon of how simple a computer can be and how much it can do.